andriyadi/AzureIoTHubMQTTClient/README.md

 # AzureIoTHubMQTTClient
-It's unofficial Azure IoT Hub client library for ESP8266.
+It's unofficial Azure IoT Hub client library for **ESP8266**.
 The main class `AzureIoTHubMQTTClient` extends `PubSubClient` class in order to access Azure IoT Hub using MQTT protocol.

-[PubSubClient](https://github.com/Imroy/pubsubclient) I use is the one that's optimized for ESP8266, and I included all classes in this project to ease the pain, hope it's OK.
+[PubSubClient](https://github.com/Imroy/pubsubclient) I use is the one that's optimized for ESP8266, and I included all classes into this project to ease the pain, hope it's OK.

 I try to write the client library to be as familiar as possible.
 I name the method `sendEvent` instead of `publish`, so it's similar as another Azure IoT Hub client library.
 If you're familiar with MQTT, you know you should use `topic` in order to publish payload to MQTT broker.
 But since supported topic on Azure IoT Hub is specific, you can't use arbitrary topic, library sets it for you.